-Our Helpline service has been accredited by The Helplines Standard as a member of the Helplines Partnership.
-This means that we are committed to high standards of quality and offer a professional service.
+Our Helpline is a member of the Helplines Partnership which is a membership organisation assisting us to ensure that our service is committed to high standards of quality and a professional service

 How do I know I will get what I need?

-- 92% of calllers said that they would recommend the service to others
+- 99% of callers said that they would recommend the service to others

 If you would like to feedback on your experience of contacting the Helpline, please email firstname.lastname@example.org